cd2bit/awesome-list-of-captioned-courses/README.md

 To make it easier to track courses that are captioned/subtitled

 ## Contribute*
-Found any course(s) that are captioned/subtitled?
+Found any course(s) that are captioned/subtitled or make a suggestion?
 Let us know through these channels:
-- Create a pull request
+- Create an issue request
 - Email at [cd2bit@gmail.com](mailto:cd2bit@gmail.com)
 - Ping Jason Salerno or Nick Ng if you're on [Deaf Pros Slack](https://www.deafpros.com/)